ImpulsiveLad/CentralConfig/README.md

 **Enable Enemy Overrides?** -
 Allows altering the max power counts and lists for enemies on each moon (Interior, Nighttime, and Daytime).

-**Big Enemy Lists?** -
-Lets you set all enemy spawn lists from just three strings (Helpful for spreadsheet junkies).

 **Enable Trap Overrides?** -
 Allows altering the min/max count for each trap on each moon.
 (I have to add support for modded traps manually.)